- Student Code of Conduct

 Preliminary Process for Sex-Related

-- All complaints involving a sex-related offense shall be forwarded to the CCSNH Title IX Coordinator and the College Title IX Coordinator.
+- All complaints involving a sex-related offense shall be forwarded to the CCSNH Title IX Coordinator and the College Title IX and Equity Coordinator.

 If the complaint involves a sex-related offense, the College must provide the victim with a written explanation of the rights of the victim and the institution’s responsibilities regarding, as applicable, issuance of restraining orders, orders for protection, no contact orders, etc.